efournie/BeeMon/README.md

 The measured values are displayed on the LCD screen.
 A "w" on the top right corner means WiFi is connected.
 A "z" in the lowest right corner means the ESP8266 is in deep sleep mode.
 In this case, it can be awaken with the switch.
 Removing the LCD backlight jumper will reduce the current consumption but make the display difficult to read.

+## Web Server

+The software uses HTTP POST to send the measured values (including raw weight sensors readings to facilitate calibration) to a web server.
+This assumes an HTTP server running on the same subnet with a fixed IP address.